Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 ### iOS AEPIdentity 3.3.1

-* Fixed a bug where default identity server URL was not used if the SDK configuration parameter `experienceCloud.server` was an empty string.
+* Fixed a bug where the default Experience Cloud ID server URL was not used when the `experienceCloud.server` configuration parameter was an empty string.

 ## Sept 3, 2021